carlsondev/Ice_Pond_Reflect_Refract/paper_notes.md

 where $f$ is the Fresnel factor, $e$ is the eye vector and $n$ is the normal vector.

-Equation 4 is calculated in the ice object’s vertex shader and f is interpolated and sent to the fragment shader where it is used for mixing the reflection and refraction colors sampled from the environment map (equation 6).
+Equation 4 is calculated in the iceCube object’s vertex shader and f is interpolated and sent to the fragment shader where it is used for mixing the reflection and refraction colors sampled from the environment map (equation 6).
 The result is shown in Figure 4.